ttytm/gsysmo/README.md

 <samp>

 Example project for creating a GUI Application with WebUI in combination with a modern Webframework.\
-_Gsysmo_ is a simple system monitor using Go, WebUI, Svelte 5 and Bun.
+_Gsysmo_ is a simple system monitor using Go, WebUI, SvelteKit (Svelte 5) and Bun.

 ![gsysmo](https://github.com/ttytm/gsysmo/assets/34311583/692a5c1a-1862-4797-a258-b65a1471a780)